tramlinehq/store-quirks/README.md

 ```

 In play store, depending on the percentage rollout the user group is sticky with respect to the selection from the previous release.

+### How long can you shepherd a staged rollout?

+Indefinitely.

+### How long are non-production builds retained for (in App Bundle Explorer)?

+Forever.

 ## Help and contribution